O Brother, Where Art Thou?: Plot

-On their way to Everett's hometown, Everett and Delmar see Pete working on a chain gang.
-Upon arriving Everett confronts his wife Penny, who has changed her last name and told his daughters he was dead.
-He gets into a fight with Vernon, her new "suitor".
-Later that night, they sneak into Pete's holding cell and free him.
-As it turns out, the women had dragged Pete away and turned him in to the authorities.
-Under torture, Pete gave away the treasure's location to the police.
-Everett then confesses that there is no treasure.
-He made it up to persuade the men with whom he was chained to escape with him in order to stop his wife from getting remarried.
-Pete is enraged at Everett, because he had two weeks left on his original sentence, and will likely face fifty more years for the escape.
+On their way to Everett's hometown, Everett and Delmar glimpse Pete working on a chain gang.
+They arrive in town in the midst of a campaign rally for Homer Stokes, the challenger in the upcoming gubernatorial election.
+Everett confronts his wife Penny, who told their daughters that he was hit by a train.
+He gets into a fight with Vernon, her new suitor and Stokes' campaign manager.
+While recovering at a movie theater, Everett and Delmar encounter a group of prisoners including Pete, who warns them that an ambush has been set up at the treasure site.

-The trio stumble upon a Ku Klux Klan rally, who are planning to lynch Tommy.
-The trio disguise themselves as Klansmen and move to rescue Tommy.
-However, Big Dan, a Klan member, reveals their identities.
-Chaos ensues, and the Grand Wizard reveals himself as Homer Stokes, a candidate in the upcoming gubernatorial election.
-The trio rush Tommy away and cut the supports of a large burning cross, immolating Big Dan.
+That night, they sneak into Pete's holding cell and free him.
+Pete confesses that he gave up the treasure's location to the police under torture, but Everett then confesses that he made up the treasure to convince the men he was chained with to escape with him, so that he could stop his wife from getting remarried.
+Pete, enraged, fights with Everett until the trio stumble into a Ku Klux Klan rally, presided over by Homer Stokes as its Grand Wizard, and find that the Klan has captured Tommy to lynch him.
+The trio disguise themselves as Klansmen and attempt to rescue Tommy, but they are unmasked by Big Dan.
+Chaos ensues as the trio rush Tommy away and cut the supports of a large burning cross, which falls on Big Dan.

-Everett persuades Pete, Delmar and Tommy to help him win his wife back.
-They sneak into a Stokes campaign gala dinner she is attending, disguised as hillbilly musicians.
-The group begins a performance of their radio hit.
-The crowd recognizes the song and goes wild.
-Homer recognizes them as the group who humiliated his mob.
+Everett persuades Pete, Delmar, and Tommy to help him win his wife back.
+Disguised as hillbilly musicians, they sneak into a Stokes campaign gala dinner that she is attending and perform "Man of Constant Sorrow", unaware that the Soggy Bottom Boys are famous.
+The crowd is electrified, but Stokes recognizes them from the KKK rally and interrupts the performance.
 When he demands the group be arrested and reveals his white supremacist views, the crowd runs him out of town on a rail.
-Pappy O'Daniel, the incumbent candidate, seizes the opportunity, endorses the Soggy Bottom Boys and grants them full pardons.
-Penny agrees to remarry Everett with the condition that he find her original ring.
+Pappy O'Daniel, the incumbent governor, seizes the opportunity to endorse the Soggy Bottom Boys, grant them full pardons, and hire them as his "brain trust".
+Penny agrees to remarry Everett as long as he finds her original ring.
+The group then encounters an exuberant George Nelson as he is paraded through town by a mob on his way to be executed.